hakkabon/Tanix/README.md

 an eye on automotive/embedded hypervisor use cases (Qualcomm Gunyah, Zephyr guest RTOS, display-oriented UI).

-Current state: **Phase 4 complete** — the kernel boots on QEMU's `virt` machine, drops from EL2 to EL1, turns on the MMU, runs a full VirtIO message ping-pong with a guest "Zephyr-stub" VM, and then boots a set of Minix-style server processes (init, pm, mem, dev, worker) that talk to each other over synchronous kernel IPC.
+Current state: **Phase 5 complete** — the kernel boots on QEMU's `virt` machine, drops from EL2 to EL1, turns on the MMU, runs a full VirtIO message ping-pong with a guest "Zephyr-stub" VM, boots a set of Minix-style server processes (init, pm, mem, dev, worker) that talk to each other over synchronous kernel IPC, and drives a display stack
+end-to-end: a `display` server drives virtio-gpu (framebuffer) and virtio-tablet (pointer) over the QEMU virtio-mmio transport, and a `ui-demo` app draws a button + paint-canvas UI that reacts to real mouse input injected through QEMU's QMP monitor.

 ---